 - 2.42.
-Dorset Council may share information about drivers, vehicles and operators with the Police, other teams within the Council, HMRC and other Government Departments and other Local Authorities.
-This will be limited to matters relating to prevention or detection of crime, fraud initiatives, investigation of complaints or any matter that may relate to Dorset Council Contracts. - 2.43.
-Dorset Council will record any revocations or any decisions to refuse to licence on the Local Government National Register of Taxi and Private Hire Licence Revocations and Refusals (NR3).
+Dorset Council may share information about drivers, vehicles and operators with the Police, other teams within the Council, HMRC and other Government Departments and other Local Authorities. - 2.43.
+Dorset Council will record any revocations or any decisions to refuse to licence on the Local Government National Register of Taxi and Private Hire Licence Revocations and Refusals (NR3)13.